Ahsan725/Blog-Dot-Dev/README.md

 Explore the protected routes for authenticated users.

 ## Technologies Used
-Next.js
+-Next.js
-MongoDB
+-MongoDB
-Auth JS
+-Auth JS
-Context API
+-Context API
-Next Auth
+-Next Auth
-Other dependencies (list any additional libraries or tools used)
+-Other dependencies (list any additional libraries or tools used)